buffos/carnd_projects/04.advanced.lane.finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-This is done in the class laneManager `helpers\lanesManager function: calculateRCurve`.
+This is done in the class laneManager `helpers\lanesManager function: calculateRCurve` by simply implementing the formula given in the lectures

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.